Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Introduction

 \subsection{Contributions}

-In this paper, we will present a rank-adaptive end-to-end tensorized training method to generate ultra-compact neural networks directly from scratch.
-As shown in Fig.~\ref{fig: overview} (a), our method avoids the expensive full-size training compared with existing post-training tensor compression methods~\cite{kim2015compression,lebedev2014speeding,garipov2016ultimate,cui2019tensor}.
-Different from low-precision training methods~\cite{hubara2017quantized,koster2017flexpoint,gupta2015deep,courbariaux2014training,wang2018training,nandakumar2018mixed,sun2020ultra} which only offer at most a single order of magnitude in variable reductions, our method may reduce the training variables by several orders of magnitude.
-Our method can achieve further training variable reductions if it is combined with low-precision numerical operations.
-As a result, this work can make a great impact: it may enable energy-efficient training of medium- or large-size neural networks on edge devices (e.g, smart phones, embedded GPUs and FPGA), which is impossible to achieve at this moment with existing training methods.
+This paper will present a rank-adaptive end-to-end tensorized training method to generate ultra-compact neural networks directly from scratch.
+As shown in Fig.~\ref{fig: overview} (a), our method avoids the expensive full-size training in contrast with existing post-training tensor compression methods~\cite{kim2015compression,lebedev2014speeding,garipov2016ultimate,cui2019tensor}.
+Our method can reduce the training and inference variables by several orders of magnitude, and may achieve further reductions if combined with low-precision numerical operations~\cite{hubara2017quantized,koster2017flexpoint,gupta2015deep,sun2020ultra}.
+This work can make a great practical impact: it may enable energy-efficient training of medium- or large-size neural networks on edge devices (e.g, embedded GPUs and FPGA), which is impossible to achieve at this moment with existing training methods.
 Some recent works have studied low-rank tensorized training ~\cite{novikov2015tensorizing,calvi2019compression,khrulkov2019tensorized}, but they fix the tensor ranks before training.
-It is very hard to guess or select a proper tensor rank parameter {\it a-priori} in practice, therefore one often has to perform extensive combinatorial searches and many training runs until a good rank parameter is found.
+It is hard to decide a proper tensor rank parameter {\it a-priori} in practice, therefore one often has to perform extensive combinatorial searches and many training runs until a good rank parameter is found.